getsops/sops/README.rst

 ========================

-**sops** is an editor of encrypted files that supports YAML, JSON and BINARY formats and encrypts with AWS KMS and PGP.
+**sops** is an editor of encrypted files that supports YAML, JSON and BINARY formats and encrypts with AWS KMS, GCP KMS and PGP.
 (`demo <https://www.youtube.com/watch?v=YTEVyLXFiq0>`_)

 .. image:: https://i.imgur.com/X0TM5NI.gif